 Electrical construction involves the installation, wiring and testing of electrical equipment in residential, commercial and industrial buildings.
 The work itself is both physically demanding and highly rewarding.
-It requires a strong working knowledge of wiring practices and The National Electrical Code, a basic knowledge of the equipment used in commercial applications, industrial processes and environmental controls, as well as a journeyman's license.
+It requires a strong working knowledge of wiring practices and the National Electrical Code, a basic knowledge of the equipment used in commercial applications, industrial processes and environmental controls, as well as a journeyman's license.
 If you are interested in pursuing a career in Electrical Construction, our program can help you achieve your goal.
+The Solar Photovoltaic Systems Courses are accredited by the Interstate Renewable Energy Council (IREC) Institute for Sustainable Power Quality (ISPQ).